-Goldman Sachs Group Inc. (GS) President and Chief Operating Officer Gary Cohn said he would like to be chief executive officer of the firm and is “very happy” in his current job.
+Goldman Sachs Group Inc. (GS:US) President and Chief Operating Officer Gary Cohn said he would like to be chief executive officer of the firm and is “very happy” in his current job.

 “Of course I would like to be CEO of Goldman Sachs, but I am very happy in the job I am in now,” Cohn, 51, said today in an interview with Erik Schatzker on Bloomberg Television’s “Market Makers.”